riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-04-19-Teams-Alone.markdown

 layout: post
 title: Teams, Alone
 date: 2024-04-19
-categories: Zoom Teams Microsoft Slack enterprise
+categories: Zoom Teams Microsoft Slack enterprise Safari Netscape
 ---

 There is a lot going on in tech lately, what with companies like Humane and Apple releasing products that are actually [public betas]({% post_url 2024-04-14-Public-Betas %}).
 Perhaps it's natural, then, that a relatively lower-profile item of news like [Microsoft unbundling Teams from Office](https://www.reuters.com/technology/microsoft-separate-teams-office-globally-amid-antitrust-scrutiny-2024-04-01/) flew under many people's radar.